secureblue/secureblue/POSTINSTALL-README.md

 EOF
 ```

-The custom rule allows the groups `wheel` and `diskadmin` to do the actions for unlocking and mounting these drives.
+The custom rule allows the group`diskadmin` to do the actions for unlocking and mounting these drives.
 Note the requirement on `active` and `local`, and the exactly specified actions.

 ## Chromium Extension